• Home

 The committal hearing

+The committal hearing will be before a Magistrate in the Local Court and traditionally operated to filter out cases that had little or no merit.
+While the committal hearing is not the trial it is still an extremely important step in the process.
 At the committal hearing you cannot be judged guilty or not guilty but the Magistrate hearing your case will judge on the following matters: whether the charged person should be given bail or sent into custody to await trial; andwhether there is a enough evidence for the charge to be proven at trial.Generally, the power of the Magistrate to determine whether the charge shall proceed to trial is limited by the powers of the Department of public prosecutions who can choose to commence trial against a charged person without a ‘hearing’ of the charge.
 However, the determination by the Magistrate will carry considerable weight.Also, at the committal hearing the evidence against you will be heard and you will have a chance to bring forth your own evidence to answer the charge.
 You will also be able to use this evidence to argue for bail and, later, in the trial.
 If the charge proceeds to a trial the committal hearing can aid your defence by providing a preview to the case that will be brought against you.

 The trial